NethServer/docs/administrator-manual/en/firewall2.rst

 Policies
 --------

-To display the of active policies click on the :guilabel:`Policies` button.
+To display active policies click on the :guilabel:`Policies` button.
 Policies are affected by changes on the :ref:`firewall_settings-section` page.

 .. _local_rules-section: